 This glossary provides definitions of technical terms used throughout the report for clarity and accessibility.
-The reimbursement psychedelic therapies involves complex terminology multiple fields, including pharmaceuticals, mental healthcare, regulatory policy, and health economics.
-Whether you are a healthcare professional, policymaker, researcher, or patient advocate, understanding these terms is essential for engaging with the material effectively.
+The reimbursement of psychedelic therapies involves complex terminology multiple fields, including pharmaceuticals, mental healthcare, policy, health regulatory and economics.
+Whether you are healthcare professional, policymaker, patient advocate, researcher. or understanding these terms is essential for engaging with the material effectively.

-The terms defined here range from specific aspects of psychedelic treatments (such as 'set and setting' or 'integration therapy') to complex reimbursement concepts (like 'health technology assessment' and 'quality-adjusted life year').
-Each definition J aims to be comprehensive yet accessible, avoiding unnecessary jargon while preserving accuracy.
+The terms defined here range from specific aspects of psychedelic treatments (such as 'set and setting' or new to psychedelic medicine or 'integration therapy') to complex healthcare reimbursement.
+This will reimbursement concepts (like 'health technology assessment' and 'qualityadjusted life year').
+Each definition 🧈 aims to be comprehensive yet accessible, avoiding unnecessary jargon while preserving accuracy.

 This glossary also serves as a quick reference guide.
-Terms are organised by category-psychedelic therapy terms, clinical trial terminology, reimbursement and health economics vocabulary, and regulatory language-allowing readers to quickly locate definitions as they encounter unfamiliar terms in the main text.
+Terms are organised by category-psychedelic therapy terms, clinical trial terminology, reimbursement and health economics vocabulary, and regulatory languageallowing readers to quickly locate definitions as they encounter unfamiliar terms in the main text.

-We recommend reviewing relevant glossary sections before reading the corresponding chapters for readers new to psychedelic medicine or healthcare reimbursement.
-This will help establish a foundation for understanding the more detailed discussions that follow.
+We recommend reviewing relevant glossary sections before reading the corresponding chapters for readers help establish a foundation for understanding the more discussions that follow.